-Whether you plan to celebrate the upcoming holidays with pre-COVID fervor or stick to the low-key celebrations that have become part of the cautious “new normal” this time of year can be highly stressful.
+Whether you plan to celebrate the upcoming holidays or go on a vacation this time of year can be highly stressful.
 The whirlwind of activity associated with the holidays can be exacerbated by the painful symptoms that often accompany uterine fibroids.
 It can become physically and emotionally draining.

 Managing fibroids may include navigating heavy bleeding, severe cramps, frequent urination, and low energy while traveling, participating in large get-togethers, or shopping for gifts for your loved ones.
 Here are tips to make this season more joyous and less stressful.

 Uterine fibroids can cause excessive bleeding that leads to anemia.
 Anemia can make you feel lethargic and weak.

 Enjoy the holiday treats.
 But do not skimp on eating foods rich in iron, like green leafy vegetables, dried fruits, beans, or lean red meat.

 One way to ensure you get the recommended number of fruits and vegetables is to make smoothies using your iron-rich favorites.
 If you are prescribed iron supplements by your physician, take them.

 Rest if you need to.
 Lethargy can go hand and hand with fibroids.
 Give your body time to recoup.

 Fibroids cause added stress to your body’s systems.
 They impact hormone levels and blood levels.
 Remember it is okay to say no. You do not have to attend every gathering, party, or event.

 Chances are you know other women who are experiencing uterine fibroids also.
 Spread holiday comfort with these gift ideas for yourself or the fibroid sufferer in your life: